profsmith89/ctps/_sources/chap09.md

 The matching time of the algorithm behind `bf_strmatch` is $O((n - m + 1) * m)$, which you should recognize as the expression we derived.
 It is also the worst-case matching time for `rk_strmatch`.
 This big-O notation means that, within some constant factor, there exists some numbers for $n$ and $m$ beyond which the growth of algorithm's running time will not exceed the growth rate of this big-O function.

 If you don't understand all these details, that's fine.
-I simply want you to identify these dominate terms in our algorithms and compare the growth rates for two different algorithms to see which is appropriate for your problem-to-be-solved.
+I simply want you to identify these dominant terms in our algorithms and compare the growth rates for two different algorithms to see which is appropriate for your problem-to-be-solved.

 ## Computational complexity in action